pi-star-2025/pi_star/green_noise.md

 Everything else = 4

-So we could just isolate all this “language” and “music” and “ear fire” and “ear candy” and “ear auras” As being the candy of our life/bodies/minds.
+So we could just isolate all this “language” and “music” and “ear fire” and “ear candy” and “ear auras”

-And we could be everything else and life is just an elevator through our eyes.
+And we could be everything else

-We go wherever the green noise takes us, which is secretly a beautiful, spacey mirror carnival of concentric circles in the eyes
-In and out
-Or, up and down
+Turning into the 2 mirrors of ice.